-Bylaws: The Northern Health Medical Staff Bylaws.
+Bylaws: The Northern Health Medical Staff Bylaws

-Chief Executive Officer (CEO): The person engaged by the NH Board to provide leadership to NH and to carry out the day-to-day management of the facilities and programs operated by NH.
+Chief Executive Officer (CEO): The person engaged by NH to provide leadership to NH and to carry out the day-to-day management of the facilities and programs operated by NH.

-Chief of Staff: The Physician, appointed by the HSDA Medical Director in consultation with the NH Vice-President Medicine (the Senior Medical Administrator of NH), who is responsible for the facility or community medical staff and for ensuring the compliance of members of the facility or community medical staff with the bylaws and rules with respect to their practice in the facility.
+Chief of Staff (COS): The physician, appointed by the HSDA Medical Director in consultation with the NH VP Medicine who is responsible for the facility or community medical staff and for ensuring the compliance of members of the facility or community medical staff with the bylaws and rules with respect to their practice in the facility.